kube-ns-suspender/kube-ns-suspender/README.md

 ### States

-Namespaces watched by `kube-ns-suspender` can be in 3 differents states:
+Namespaces watched by `kube-ns-suspender` can be in 2 differents states:

 * Running: the namespace is "up", and all the resources have the desired number of replicas.
 * Suspended: the namespace is "paused", and all the supported resources are scaled down to 0 or suspended.

 ### Annotations

-Annotations are employed to save the original state of a resource.
+We assume here that the prefix used (`--prefix`) is the one by default.

 #### On namespaces

+##### **controllerName**

-In order for a namespace to be watched by the controller, it needs to have the `kube-ns-suspender/desiredState` annotation set to any of the supported values, which are:
+In order for a namespace to be watched by the controller, it needs to have the `kube-ns-suspender/controllerName` annotation set to the same value as  `--controller-name`.

-* `Running`
-* `Suspended`
+Then, the namespace will be attributed a state, which can be either `Running` or `Suspended` (depending if `kube-ns-suspender/dailySuspendTime` is past).

+##### **dailySuspendTime**

-To be suspended at a given time, a namespace must have the annotation `kube-ns-suspender/suspendAt` set to a valid value.
+To be automatically suspended at a given time, a namespace must have the annotation `kube-ns-suspender/dailySuspendTime` set to a valid value.
 Valid values are any values that match the [`time.Kitchen`](https://pkg.go.dev/time#pkg-constants) time format, for example: `8:15PM`, `12:45AM`...

+##### **desiredState**

+If you want to unsuspend a namespace, you have to manually edit the annotation of the namespace:

+`kube-ns-suspender/desiredState: Suspended` -> `kube-ns-suspender/desiredState: Running`.

+##### **nextSuspendTime**

+When unsuspending a namespace, a new annotation will be added automically: `kube-ns-suspender/nextSuspendTime`.

+This annotation contains the date at which the namespace will be automatically suspended again (following the format [`time.RFC822Z`](https://pkg.go.dev/time#pkg-constants)).
+The default value set by the controller can be tweaked with the flag `--running-duration`.
+The annotation value can also be edited manually if needed.

+> :memo:
+>
+> `dailySuspendTime` has a higher priority than `nextSuspendTime`
+>

 #### On resources

+Annotations are employed to save the original state of a resource.

 ##### Deployments and Stateful Sets